 The challenges facing sports betting platforms are rigorous: they have to be fast and consistent in a way that’s similar to high-frequency trading platforms.
 At the same time, they have a variety of data-locality requirements to comply with depending on which states or countries they serve.

-In this blog, we’ll look at a real-world example of a North America-based sports betting platform with 100–500 employees that designed a gaming and sports betting architecture that not only meets the performance, consistency, and compliance requirements of the industry; but also enabled the business to swiftly enter new regional markets without requiring a massive engineering effort.
+In this blog, we’ll look at a real-world example of a North America-based sports betting platform that designed a gaming and sports betting architecture that not only meets the performance, consistency, and compliance requirements of the industry; but also enabled the business to swiftly enter new regional markets without requiring a massive engineering effort.

 Sports betting services in the U.S. must comply with The Wire Act, which mandates that betting data must be processed within the geographical boundaries of the state in which the bet was placed.
 To build a multi-region online sportsbook that complied with The Wire Act regulations, this company planned to use AWS Outposts so that the infrastructure for each state where their betting platform operates would run physically within that state.